CapitainHolmes/milestone-project-googleMaps/README.md

 - Edge - laptop
 - Mozilla - laptop
-- Chrome - laptop and Iphone
+- Chrome - laptop and iPhone
-- Safari - Iphone
+- Safari - iPhone
 - Internet Explorer - laptop

 ## DEPLOYMENT

 Throughout the course of this project I have been commiting every finished functionality, every bug fix and things I thought needed removing, to GitHub using **[Version Control](https://ourcodingclub.github.io/2017/02/27/git.html)**.

+I have fully deployed this application to GitHub Pages which can be found **[Here](https://capitainholmes.github.io/milestone-project-googleMaps/)**.

 ## CREDIT